hyunwoo1124/Tenable-Architecture/README.md

 Instances in any of the cloud can be reported to the security center for vulnerability management.
 Commercial clouds has Tenable integration that can be seamlessly connected to the security center.
 Government cloud is a manual process.
 Some applications are recommended to only download nessus agents only.

 # Definitions
 Tenable.io Nessus Agent - Agent based vulnerability management that scans endpoints as credential scan.
-Great for web apps and endpoints
+Great for web apps and endpoints.

 Nessus Scanner - Scanner that's deployed onto on-prem and or cloud server that scans different subnets.
 It can report it to the main Tenable.sc (Security Center).